 The IRS sends a CP14 notice when you have an unpaid tax balance of $5 or greater.
-IRS notice CP14 is also known as the First Tax Balance Due Notice, and it is often the first IRS notice you receive when you have unpaid taxes.
+The official IRS website calls notice CP14 the First Tax Balance Due Notice.
+It is often the first IRS notice you receive when you have unpaid taxes.

-Because any notice from the IRS can be unsettling, it is understandable if you’re concerned about your CP14 notice and aren’t sure how to respond.
-Rest assured that no matter the situation that prompted the CP14 notice, you have options for resolving it without undue financial hardship.
-That said, the worst thing you can do is ignore the CP14 notice and hope the tax issue goes away.
+IRS notices are unsettling.
+It is therefore understandable if you’re concerned about your CP14 and aren’t sure how to respond.
+Even so, no matter the situation, you have options for resolving your balance due without undue financial hardship.
+The worst thing you can do by comparison is ignore the notice and hope the tax issue goes away.

 Here are the answers to the most asked questions about IRS CP14 notices and how to handle them.